lana-k/sqliteviz/README.md

 To create a list of predefined queries choose queries in "My queries" list and export them to `queries.json`.
 Then place this file on the server in the same directory as `index.html`.

-A user can't edit, rename a predefined query or delete it.
+A user can't edit, rename or delete a predefined query.
 The rest operations are available.

 ## Motivation
 It's a kind of middleground between [Plotly Falcon][1] and [Redash][2].